isc-projects/kea/doc/sphinx/arm/security.rst

 The Kea architecture is modular, with separate daemons for separate tasks.
-A Kea deployment may include DHCPv4, DHCPv6, and Dynamic DNS daemons; a Control Agent daemon run on each application server; the ``kea-lfc utility`` for doing periodic lease file cleanup; MySQL and or PostgreSQL databases, run either locally on the application servers or accessed over the internal network; a Netconf daemon to perform config and stats monitoring of Kea servers; and a Stork monitoring system.
+A Kea deployment may include DHCPv4, DHCPv6, and Dynamic DNS daemons; a Control Agent daemon run on each application server; the :iscman:`kea-lfc` utility for doing periodic lease file cleanup; MySQL and or PostgreSQL databases, run either locally on the application servers or accessed over the internal network; a Netconf daemon to perform config and stats monitoring of Kea servers; and a Stork monitoring system.